In part 1 of the “encrypted logs” series we discussed sending logs to Elasticsearch over HTTPS. This second part is about TLS syslog.

 Our log analytics SaaS, Logsene, gives you all the benefits listed above through the syslog endpoint:

-Before you start, you’ll need a Certificate Authority’s public key, which will be used to validate the encryption certificate from the syslog destination (more about the server side later).
+Before you start, you’ll need a public key from the Certificate Authority, which will be used to validate the encryption certificate from the syslog destination (more about the server side later).

 If you’re using Logsene, you can download the CA certificates directly.
 If you’re on a local setup, or you just want to consolidate your logs before shipping them to Logsene, you can use your own certificates or generate self-signed ones.
 Here’s a guide to generating certificates that will work with TLS syslog.